 Aloe Vera loves a medium amount of water.
 If you live in a dry area, then make sure that water it regularly.
 You can also apply fertilizer when necessary.

-In this chapter, you learned all the fundamentals on how to build your speciality garden and get ready to have beautiful looking garden even if you have big or small space.
+In this chapter, you learned all the fundamentals on how to build your specialty garden and get ready to have a beautiful-looking garden even if you have a big or small space.